Is your kitchen floor tough enough to handle daily wear and tear?

 A honed or rough surface makes walking safer, especially in wet areas.
 It may cost more to install, but stone flooring boosts home value.
 Many homeowners found it to be a safe and lasting upgrade.

-What Makes Natural Stone Kitchen Flooring Popular?
+What Makes Natural Stone Flooring Popular for Kitchens?

 - Natural variation ensures unique and premium aesthetics